Best Packing Guide for Travelers to Machu Picchu

 First Aid Remedies -

 • Black charcoal capsules - this may be preferable to OTC diarrhea remedies because charcoal acts like a sponge and is not a drug, so there are no side affects.
-OTC drug store remedies may stop the flow of diarrhea, but they have side affects and can make you feel weak, shakey and dehydrated.
+OTC drug store remedies may stop the flow of diarrhea, but they have side affects and may cause you to feel weak, shakey and dehydrated.

 • Vitamin Powders/drink mixes - these individual packets can be stirred in to small water bottles to replenish electrolytes ("Emergen-C" is one brand, but there are others) Best if sipped 1 teaspoon at a time & hold in your mouth to absorb as much as possible before it goes down the chute!
 (Very important if you have been vomiting & can't keep food/fluids down)

 • Acidophilus capsules or chewable tablets - once you have taken the charcoal & absorbed the yucky stuff in your gut, you'll want to replenish the healthy bacteria.
 Yogurt is one way to do it if you're able to eat.
 You'll find yogurt on the breakfast buffet in most hotels.
 Or take chewable acidophilus tablets.
 They can be eaten daily for maintenance while you travel